developersteve/Ruby-VZero-Vault-MongoDB/README.md

 # Vault Ruby demo using Sinatra and MongoDB

-This is a reall basic example of the Braintree Vault in Sinatra using MongoDB to create a customer profile.
+This is a real basic example of the Braintree Vault in Sinatra using MongoDB to create a customer profile.
 Creates a customer and attaches a payment method, being stored in the Braintree Vault with the token being stored against the MongoDB profile.

 Once stored a token is returned that can be stored and transacted against as needed.